Truck Loading Regulations

 Experienced truck attorneys should investigate all of the underlying facts.

 In September 2002, the Federal Motor Carrier Safety Administration published new cargo securement rules, based on the North American Cargo Securement Standard Model Regulations.
+(Note: The rules have not been changed or otherwise updated since they took effect in 2002.)

 The rules require semi-truck drivers to change the way they use cargo securement devices to prevent articles from shifting on or in, or falling from commercial motor vehicles.
 The intent of the requirements is to reduce the number of truck crashes caused by cargo shifting in or falling from commercial tractor-trailers operating in interstate commerce.